k8-scalar/grasshopper/install_kubeadm/readme.md

+## Prerequisites
+The provided scripts have only been tested on Ubuntu20.24 and versions of k8s, containerd, calico as listed in run.sh

+The script will also mount an nfs share to which you have access.
+To know the url, ask the system administrator of your openstack environment

 ## Direct/Native routing

 For native routing you need to disable source destination checking by disabling port security of each node in your cluster